crenaz/CatsNotDoctors/README.md

-OK, so I'm going to be using this template for a quick site just as an example, and also an opportunity to work with Tailwind and Alpine.
+OK, so this example site is made with Astro and also is an opportunity to work with Tailwind and Alpine.

 !
 ORIGINAL README BELOW !